 Antiques Roadshow in Halifax : Top 10 Unmissable Heritage Gems

-If you watch the BBC’s Antiques Roadshow on Sunday 3rd March, you'll see the glorious 18th century cloth hall, The Piece Hall, in Halifax, where it was filmed.
+If you watched the BBC’s Antiques Roadshow on Sunday 3rd March 2019, you'll have seen the glorious 18th century cloth hall, The Piece Hall, in Halifax, where it was filmed.
 The Piece Hall’s magnificent piazza and golden stone columns provided a gorgeous backdrop to a day of discovering the stories behind the antiquities in the attic.
 Why not pay The Piece Hall a visit?
 Its independent shops, bars and restaurants, heritage centre and cultural programme provide a great day out.
 And if you love the Antiques Roadshow, you’ll love Halifax and the surrounding area of Calderdale in Yorkshire – they are a heritage goldmine.
 So why not stay a few days?
 Halifax is easily accessible by rail and road – nestled centrally in the Pennines between Leeds and Manchester.
 Here are the top ten unmissable heritage highlights:

 Halifax Town Hall’s Central Hall: the building was designed by Sir Charles Barry (who also designed the Houses of Parliament), and has been judged one of the most spectacular town halls in Britain.
 Pop in Monday-Friday 9-5 to admire Victorian craftsmanship at its finest, including a magnificent stained glass dome.